Configuration

 Overview

-The configuration is split into two main parts:
+Configuration is split into two main levels:

 Python classes